gabrielsoltz/metahub/README.md

 `./metahub --list-findings --meta-checks --mh-filters-checks is_public=True`

 - Show the previous list of affected resources in inventory output:
-`./metahub --list-findings --meta-checks --mh-filters-checks is_public=True --output inventory`
+`./metahub --list-findings --meta-checks --mh-filters-checks is_public=True --outputs inventory`

 - Filter only the affected resoruces that are unencrypted:
 `./metahub --list-findings --meta-checks --mh-filters-checks is_encrypted=True`